CVE-2026-4106: CWE-200 Information Exposure in HT Mega Addons for Elementor

 Description

-CVE-2026-4106 is an information exposure vulnerability in the HT Mega Addons for Elementor WordPress plugin versions before 3.
+CVE-2026-4106 is a medium severity information exposure vulnerability in the HT Mega Addons for Elementor WordPress plugin prior to version 3.
 0. 7.
-It involves an unauthenticated AJAX action that leaks personally identifiable information (PII) such as full name, city, state, and country of customers who placed orders in the last 7 days.
-No official patch or remediation guidance is currently available.
-There are no known exploits in the wild at this time.
+It allows unauthenticated attackers to access an AJAX action that returns personally identifiable information (PII) such as full name, city, state, and country of customers who placed orders in the last 7 days.
+This exposure does not affect integrity or availability but compromises confidentiality of customer data.
+No official patch or remediation guidance is currently confirmed.
+Users should monitor vendor advisories for updates and consider restricting access to affected plugin features until a fix is available.

 AI-Powered Analysis